Markers

 You do not need hundreds of colors to start.
 A medium set can be enough if it includes warm neutrals, soft pinks, greens, blues and greys.
 A very large set becomes interesting if you love matching exact palettes, but it can slow you down at the beginning.

 A good routine is to choose four to seven colors before starting a page.
-This keeps the result calm and makes the coloring session easier.
+This keeps the result more coherent and makes the coloring session easier.

 Paper and bleed-through

 Alcohol markers often bleed through paper because the ink is designed to flow.
 This is normal.
 Use marker paper when practicing, and place a protection sheet behind your coloring book page.
-This small habit protects the next illustration and keeps the session less stressful.
+This small habit protects the next illustration.

 Water-based markers vs alcohol markers